FormidableLabs/component-playground/README.md

 # component-playground
-A component for rendering React components with editable source and live preview
+A component for rendering React Components and ES6 code with editable source and live preview

 ![Component Playground]
 (http://i.imgur.com/se3avpr.png)